MicrosoftDocs/azure-devops-docs/docs/boards/configure-customize.md

 ### Team-level changes

-All team tools can be configured by a [team administrator](../organizations/settings/add-team-administrator.md) or a member of the [Project Administrators or Project Collection Administrators groups](../organizations/security/set-project-collection-level-permissions.md).
+All team tools can be configured by a [team administrator](../organizations/settings/add-team-administrator.md) or a member of the [**Project Administrators** group](../organizations/security/change-project-level-permissions.md).

 Team administrators are tasked with performing the following operations:
 - Add team members